mekkanix/mekkanix.github.io/owntrack/quick-start.md

 ![OT tracking banner](./assets/ot-banner.png ':size=100%')

-To use the services your previously registered, OwnTrack provides a very simple syntax allowing you to use the functions you previously declared in the `handlers` property:
+To use the services your previously registered, OwnTrack provides a very simple syntax allowing you to call functions registered in the `handlers` property:

 ```js
 ot.service('ga').someTrackerFunction();